that-coder/p2p-videochat/README.md

 # p2p-videochat

-Application which explain about how a simple peer to peer video chat communication is working using WebRTC.
+A simple peer to peer video chat communication using WebRTC.

 To start the application,
 Run npm install on the project directory